A man and woman lay in bed looking off to the side with breakfast on a tray sitting on the mattress..

 Dimensions

 The main difference between a full and queen mattress is the size.
 A queen mattress is 60 inches wide and 80 inches long.
-A full mattress is 53 inches wide and 75 inches long.
-The surface area of a queen is 4,800 square inches, while a full is 3,975 square inches.
+A full mattress is 54 inches wide and 75 inches long.
+This makes a queen mattress 6 inches wider and 5 inches longer than its full size counterpart.
+The surface area of a queen is 4,800 square inches, while a full is 4,050 square inches — a difference of 750 square inches.

-Mattress height, or thickness, is not standardized but ranges between eight and 14 inches for a full, and up to 19 inches for a queen.
+Mattress thickness is not standardized but ranges between 8 and 14 inches for a full, and up to 19 inches for a queen.
 Firmness also depends on the type of materials used.
 The best mattress thickness comes down to your personal preference.

 A full mattress can fit two people, but it may not be comfortable for some.
 A queen is the preferred option for couples due to its size, while a full is preferred for single sleepers.
 Mattress dimensions should fit your budget, comfort, accessories, and room size.